oracle-livelabs/database/microtx-xa-stock-broker-app/setup-compute/setup-compute-novnc-ssh.md

-# Set up compute instance
+# Set Up Compute Instance

 ## Introduction
 This lab will show you how to set up a Resource Manager stack that will generate the Oracle Cloud objects needed to run your workshop.